 Human Performance and Limitations in Aviation - R D Campbell/M Bagshaw (UK)

-Online Multiple Choice PPL Exams PPL exams can only be done at the SACAA, (South Africa Civil Aviation Authority), or through the SACAA at approved testing centres.
+Online Multiple Choice PPL Exams PPL exams can only be done at the SACAA, (South Africa Civil Aviation Authority), or through the SACAA at approved testing centers.

 The good news is that you can write as many times as you like, until your time runs out, but it will cost you for every exam.